nhsconnect/Digital-Child-Health-STU3/pages/overview/overview_release_notes.md

 	- 'Extension.valueCodeableConcept:valueCodeableConcept.coding.system' is now 1..1
 	- 'Extension.valueCodeableConcept:valueCodeableConcept.coding.code' is now 1..1
 	- 'Extension.valueCodeableConcept:valueCodeableConcept.coding.display' is now 1..1
+- Following INTEROPen curation, the following Level 3 profiles have been removed and replaced with Level 2 CareConnect profiles:
+	- CareConnect-Organisation-1
+	- CareConnect-Location-1
+- Extension-coding-sctdescid - FHIR profiles which reference this extension have been corrected to reference the extension published by HL7 [Extension-coding-sctdescid](https://fhir.hl7.org.uk/STU3/StructureDefinition/Extension-coding-sctdescid)

 ## Beta 1.0.1 ##
 This implementation guidance has been updated to: